 Managing expenses overseas

 Fluctuations in currency exchange rates and inflation must be considered in preparing a budget.
 In general, the cost of living as a student abroad is comparable to the U.S.; however, the exchange rate, the added cost of independent travel, along with the impulse to splurge, make careful budgeting imperative.
-Travelers checks in dollars are the most widely recognized currency.
-They can be readily converted into any other currency and are recommended as the safest means of handling personal finances.
-Be sure to have available the receipts from where you bought the checks.
-Sign them exactly like you have signed your passport.
-Have your passport available for identification.
-Shop around for the bank with the lowest service charge.
-Some banks will take a fairly significant amount as a commission.
+Talk with study abroad alumni and on-site program staff for suggestions for managing expenses on-site.

 Credit Cards and Travelers Checks

 Former participants in Study Abroad programs have found their Visa credit cards to be very convenient.
 Visa is accepted almost everywhere for purchases (restaurants, merchandise, local travel, etc.).
 Make sure someone at home will pay your bill!
 Have a power of attorney drawn up, if necessary.
-Call your bank to inquire about the possibility of using a debit (or Visa Check) card abroad.
-Also verify the need for a numeric PIN overseas with any credit company.
+Call your bank to inquire about using you debit (or Visa Check) card abroad and restrict it to PIN use, if possible.
+Also make sure you have a numeric PIN overseas for your credit card.
+Cards with a chip are also now required in many countries.
 Make sure your bank and credit card companies know that you will be traveling abroad so they do not put a hold on your card for "suspicious activity."
-You should also check on fees for purchases abroad on any cards you plan to use abroad, as these can range anywhere from 1% of the purchase amount to $5 per transaction.
+Be sure to check on fees for purchases abroad on any cards you plan to use abroad, as these can range anywhere from a 1-3% transaction fee as well as a $5 international withdrawal fee.
+Also see if there are any partner banks in your study abroad location that do not incur such fees.
+Shop around for other credit or debit cards, if you are not happy with your current international fees structure.